Hardy Eustace

-Hardy Eustace is a retired thoroughbred racehorse, best known for winning the Champion Hurdle in 2004 and 2005.
+Hardy Eustace (5 April 1997 – 4 February 2024) was an Irish-bred Thoroughbred racehorse, best known for winning the Champion Hurdle in 2004 and 2005.
 He was trained in Ireland by Dessie Hughes and owned by Laurence Byrne.

 Early career

 Hardy Eustace made his debut in a National Hunt flat race at Punchestown in March 2002, where he finished an eleven-length fifth of seventeen runners.
 He improved for his debut run in his next start as he won the valuable Goffs Land Rover Bumper at Fairyhouse in April.
 He had one more run in his debut season, where he finished sixth in the Grade 1 Champion INH Flat Race at Punchestown.

 Hardy Eustace began the 2002/03 season with a warm-up run in a flat race at Navan, where he finished fifth.
 In his next race, which was his first over hurdles, he finished first in a maiden hurdle at Punchestown but was disqualified.
 He was moved to Grade 1 class for his next start in the Royal Bond Novice Hurdle, which he won by one and a half lengths from Back In Front.
 He then won another novice hurdle before finishing second to Solerina in the Deloitte & Touche Novice Hurdle.
 He then went to the Cheltenham Festival in March 2003, where he won the Royal & SunAlliance Novices' Hurdle under Kieran Kelly.
 Hardy Eustace had one more run that season, where he finished fifth behind Iris's Gift in the Sefton Novices' Hurdle.